Marine's £8m stadium plan - The Non-League Football Paper

 By Matt Badcock

-MARINE CEO James Leary says the club’s new stadium reveal has been a long time in the works – but knows there’s a lot of hard work ahead to make it reality.
+Marine CEO James Leary says the club’s new stadium reveal has been a long time in the works – but knows there’s a lot of hard work ahead to make it a reality.

 The National League North club this week unveiled exciting plans for a new 5,000-capacity stadium on Merseyside.